Earlier today I was over on another site where a friend and fellow Minnesotan blogger, Travis, was talking about the cost of cell phone plans.

 I signed up for a plan with Tello and bought a used Samsung Galaxy S20 phone which I’ve now been using for several months.
 The service, while cheap, doesn’t work any worse than one of the plans from a big provider.
 In fact they’re using the same mobile network, and I’ve never had problems with connectivity.

 If you’re looking to switch from a contract plan to a pre-paid plan to save money, there are plenty of available options.
 Here are a bunch of them, including the top 2 being my current favorites since I use them personally:

 - Republic Wireless

 - Google FI

 - Straight Talk

-As you can see, there is no shortage of options when it comes to no contract cell phone plans – there are others I haven't listed here as well.
-Some of them are pre-paid, some are no contract monthly plans and some have “pay what you use” billing.
+As you can see, there is no shortage of options when it comes to no-contract cell phone plans – there are others I haven’t listed here as well.
+Some of them are pre-paid, some have no contract monthly plans and some have “pay what you use” billing.

-- Phones often cost more: As Travis mentioned on his post, the newer and better phones often cost a LOT more when the cost of the phone isn't subsidized by a 2 year contract.
+- Phones often cost more: The newer and better phones often cost a LOT more when the cost of the phone isn’t subsidized by a 2-year contract.
 Do your best to buy an older, cheaper model if you want to save.